pág. 8796

 in writing a narrative text.
 Additionally, besides ordering images in a certain sequence, students “had to

-nd represent meaning through both text and images” when creating comics
+use specific skills to create and represent meaning through both text and images” when creating comics

 (EdComix Project, 2020, p.
 41).

-.
+Creativity Growth.
 This subcategory highlights how students have the opportunity to cultivate a wide

 range of creative thinking by engaging in activities that encourage the development of unique and